(AnnMarie Kolakowski, formerly hurtado)

 I specialize in services to elementary school kids, teaching monthly writing workshops and hands-on science workshops.
-I select our fiction and nonfiction for school age kids.
+I select our middle grade fiction and chapter books for grades 2-8.
 I created a bilingual reading program called Lucha Libros, and wrote an article about it for The Horn Book Magazine.
 And, like most children's librarians, I do a lot of storytimes!

 (To see what I've been doing recently at the library, click here.)

 I led the development of a collection of iPads and educational apps.
 This has led to additional projects like presenting at a virtual conference for librarians, writing an article for LA Parent on finding great iPad apps for kids, and also led to my iPad programs being mentioned in several books for librarians: Becoming a Media Mentor and Using Tablets and Apps in Libraries.

 From my work with children as well as raising two beautiful children of my own, I've found inspiration to write books for librarians, for teachers, and for kids.
 My first book, 36 Workshops to Get Kids Writing: From Aliens to Zebras, published by ALA Editions, gives librarians and teachers a year full of weekly writing programs all ready to go.
 It's now available for purchase from the ALA Store.

 Currently I am working on some WWII related projects, and in 2020 I published an article about Hans Scholl, the young German freedom fighter who lost his life for speaking out against Hitler.
 I am at work on a graphic novel about him and his sister, Sophie Scholl.